dotnet/Nerdbank.GitVersioning/readme.md

 The second line is optional and allows you to indicate that you are building prerelease software.

+### Apply to VSIX versions

+Besides simply installing the NuGet package into your VSIX-generating project, you should also open the `source.extension.vsixmanifest` file in a code editor and set the `PackageManifest/Metadata/Identity/@Version` attribute to this
+value: `|YourProjectName;GetBuildVersion|` where `YourProjectName` is obviously replaced with the actual project name (without extension) of your VSIX project.

 ### Apply to NuProj built NuPkg versions

 You will need to manually make the following changes to your NuProj file